-The FEH activities and manoeuvres, listed in the Requirements column of Table 13 below, mirror the MPL test form and FTM items.
+The activities and manoeuvres, listed in FEH 11.4.3 table 22, mirror the MPL test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 5 for the MPL flight test.

 These activities and manoeuvres, described in clause 3 of Schedule 5 of the Part 61 MOS and the MPL test form, must be assessed against a representative sample of the performance criteria applicable to the Element being assessed, taking into account the relevant competency standards prescribed in Schedule 2 of the MOS.